 2) the creation of the pan-European regulatory agency (ACER).

-It is interesting to compare Europe with the US with respect to electricity prices.
+It is interesting to compare electricity prices in Europe with the US.
 US prices are lower, but over the long run, EU prices show no convergence with them.
 Figure 2 shows the evolution of industrial electricity prices in Europe versus the US.
 While prices converged a little in nominal terms to around 2001, the ratio of the EU/US industrial electricity prices in Euros has increased from around 2 in 1991 to 2.3 in 2016.

-Open image in new window Fig. 2 Industrial electricity price per kW h (Exchange rates from ofx.com).
+Open the image in a new window.
+Fig. 2 Industrial electricity price per kWh (Exchange rates from ofx.com).
 Source: US EIA and Eurostat data

 Figure 3 shows the evolution of residential electricity prices in Europe versus the US.
 While prices converged a little in nominal terms to around 2001, the ratio of the EU/US residential electricity prices in Euros has increased from around 1.7 in 1991 to 1.8 in 2016.

-Open image in new window Fig. 3 Residential price per kW h (Exchange rates from ofx.com).
+Open the image in a new window.
+Fig. 3 Residential price per kWh (Exchange rates from ofx.com).
 Source: US EIA and Eurostat data

 The impact of the single market on aggregate prices and welfare since 1999 is difficult to ascertain —as the above charts suggest.